yarkhinephyo/15-418-parallel-computing-notes/06 - GPU CUDA programming.md

 ![](images/Pasted%20image%2020220226131449.png)

-For 2007 NVIDIA Tesla GPU, the application allocates buffers in GPU memory -> Application provides GPU a single kernel program binary. -> Application tells GPU to run the kernel in SPMD fasion.
+For 2007 NVIDIA Tesla GPU, the application allocates buffers in GPU memory -> Application provides GPU a single kernel program binary. -> Application tells GPU to run the kernel in SPMD fashion.

 **CUDA**: C-like language to express SPMD programs that run on GPUs.
 OpenCL is the open standards version of CUDA.